rcobelli/CobelliDeploy/README.md

 The script will do the following:
   1. Run a PHP linter
   2. Confirm that debug statements are turned off
+  3. Ask if this is a major release
+    - If it is, it will create a Trello ticket for PR purposes
-  3. Create a git commit
+  4. Create a git commit
-  4. Push to remote
+  5. Push to remote

 ### Android